Tobbe/grunt-connect-apimock-fork/README.md

 Use the simple format if it is ok to get the same response body and HTTP-status 200 for any request data.

-If you need to get different responses or HTTP-status depending on the request parameters or the request body.
-Then use the advanced format.
+If you need to get different responses or HTTP-status depending on the request parameters, the request body and/or the request headers you need to use the advanced format.

 ### Simple format
 This is simple.
 The content of the file will be returned as the body of the response.
 With HTTP-status 200.